KasparEtter/ef1p/pages/email/email.md

 [Google](https://gmail.googleblog.com/2013/12/images-now-showing.html) and
 [Yahoo](https://help.yahoo.com/kb/yahoo-mail-proxy-SLN28749.html)
 proxy all remote content in their [webmail clients](#webmail).
-Instead of fetching the remote content directly, these companies fetch the remote content on behalf of their users.
+Instead of letting your browser fetch the remote content directly, these companies fetch the remote content on your behalf.
 The advantage of this approach is that your IP address no longer leaks to the sender of a message.
 Unfortunately, Google and Yahoo fetch the remote content only when you open the email.
-Thus, you still confirm to the sender that you've opened the email and when you've opened it.
+Thus, you still let the sender know that you've opened the email and when you've opened it.
 Google seems to cache the external resources for some time.
 Yahoo, on the other hand, makes another request if you force your browser to reload all content.
 In order to fully protect the privacy of their users, these companies would have to fetch and cache all remote content as soon as they receive the email.
-In order not to confirm to the sender which addresses exist, they would have to do this for all incoming email, even those with inexistent recipients
-(and even if the message is [discarded as spam](#heuristics)).
+In order not to confirm to the sender which addresses exist, they would have to do this for all incoming messages, even the ones with inexistent recipients and the ones which are [discarded as spam](#heuristics).
 Beyond fetching static content, Google also
 [proxies the requests](https://developers.google.com/gmail/markup/actions/handling-action-requests)
 triggered by [dynamic content](#dynamic-content).